Gold prices were buffeted last year due to strong words between the US and North Korea. Here’s what to do next time tensions are running high.

 And for good reason.
-With just a few comments, US President Donald Trump was able to significantly ratchet up hostility with North Korea, leaving investors — and the rest of the world — wondering whether nuclear war could be imminent.
+With just a few comments, US President Donald Trump was able to significantly ratchet up hostility with North Korea last summer.
+After a series of hostile comments, investors — and the rest of the world — were left wondering whether nuclear war could be imminent.

 Among other things, Trump said the US would meet North Korea’s threats “with fire and fury,” then followed up by saying, “[i]f North Korea does anything in terms of even thinking about attack … they can be very, very nervous.”
-Those statements had a major impact on the gold price, which got closer to the $1,300-per-ounce mark than it has in months.
+Those statements had a major impact on gold prices, which got closer to the $1,300-per-ounce mark than they had in months.

 “When it comes to assessing political matters (especially global geopolitics like the North Korea matter), we are very humble.
-We know that we don’t have a unique insight that we’d choose to bet on,” Ray Dalio, manager of the world’s largest hedge fund, wrote in a LinkedIn post.
+We know that we don’t have a unique insight that we’d choose to bet on,” Ray Dalio, manager of the world’s largest hedge fund, wrote in a LinkedIn post in mid-2017.

 That said, Dalio went on to suggest that investors “stay liquid, stay diversified, and not be overly exposed to any particular economic outcomes.”
 He added, “[w]e can also say that if the above things go badly, it would seem that gold (more than other safe haven assets like the dollar, yen, and treasuries) would benefit, so if you don’t have 5-10% of your assets in gold as as hedge, we’d suggest you relook at this.”